Anti-Defamation League: FBI Arrested 'White Supremacist' During Fort Lauderdale Raid

 Miller has an internet presence and often appears in costume ranting racist remarks.

 “Several months ago, ADL’s Center on Extremism identified Paul Miller as a volatile white supremacist-accelerationist.
-COE tracked him to Fort Lauderdale and shared significant intelligence with federal law enforcement before today’s arrest.”READ MORE: 'Grandparent Tuition Waiver' Moves In The Florida Legislature
+COE tracked him to Fort Lauderdale and shared significant intelligence with federal law enforcement before today’s arrest.”READ MORE: Residents Bubbling Up With Anger After Sunrise Utilities Department Sends Out Bloated Water Bills

 CBS 4 spoke to Carla Hill with the ADL’s center on extremism on Wednesday.